prashant0ngx/django-crud-api-tutorial/readme.md

-#   SIMPLE CRUD API WITH DJANGO REST FRAMEWORK
+# SIMPLE CRUD API WITH DJANGO REST FRAMEWORK with JWT
 ## Django REST framework is a powerful and flexible toolkit for building Web APIs.

 ## Requirements